 Currently, CARS identifies DUI risk based on known predictors from the research literature.
 Expansion of the use of CARS program will enable data to be collected that will allow researchers to modify the risk scale using empirical data to link specific mental health profiles to recidivism risk.
 Additionally, moving beyond post-conviction DUI programs – time between sentencing and DUI treatment – would represent an earlier assessment and intervention opportunity among at-risk populations.

-Another exciting development that will occur in 2017 is the piloting of CARS among the general population.
+Another exciting development is the piloting of CARS among the general population.
 This year, Responsibility.org is partnering with the Emergency Medicine Foundation to integrate CARS within two emergency departments.

 To view or download a webinar that describes the development and implementation of CARS and includes a live demonstration of the software used, please visit this page.